adamhockenberry/bacphlip/paper/paper.md

 presence of a set of lysogeny-associated protein domains within the genome (methodically selected from the `Conserved Domain Database` [@lu_cddsparcle_2020]).
-Using this presence/absence information, the core of `BACPHLIP` is a highly accurate random forest classifier that reports on the probability that the input phage genome is capable of the temperate lifestyle.
+Using this presence/absence information, the core of `BACPHLIP` is a random forest classifier that reports on the probability that the input phage genome is either temperate or virulent.
+This approach achieved a classification accuracy of 98.3% (415/423 correct predictions) on a fully independent set of testing data, greatly exceeding that of the existing `PHACTS` software (79%).

-# Development and implementation

-Briefly, we trained the `BACPHLIP` random forest classifier on an existing dataset of 1,057 phage genomes with experimentally annotated lifestyles [@mavrich_bacteriophage_2017].
-For each genome sequence, we created a list of all possible translation products $\geq$ 40 amino acids, and used `HMMER3` to search for the presence of 371 distinct protein domains hypothesized to be important for phage lifestyle classification based on their described function in the `CDD` database [@lu_cddsparcle_2020].
-The result of this procedure is a vector, for each phage, describing the presence (1) or absence (0) of each domain within the indicated phage genome.

-We randomly split the phage dataset into training and testing sets (60:40 split, 634 and 423 phages) and established a condensed set of 206 putatively useful protein domains for use in downstream phage classification (removing any protein domains that were present at low abundance in the training data).
-Finally, we fit a random forest classifier to predict labeled training data (*i.e.* temperate or virulent) using the vector of protein domain presence/absence as the sole input and cross-validation to tune model hyper-parameters.
-The best performing model from this search, when re-fit to the entire training set, achieved 99.8% predictive accuracy (633/634 correct predictions) on the training data and 98.3% classification accuracy (415/423) on the fully independent testing set data.
-For comparison, on this same testing set of phages, the accuracy of `BACPHLHIP` greatly exceeds that of the existing `PHACTS` software but also improves on the results reported by
-@mavrich_bacteriophage_2017 (79% and 95.5% accuracy, respectively).

-# Discussion
+# Modeling assumptions

-Across all tested datasets and several measurements of accuracy, `BACPHLIP` substantially outperforms existing methods for classifying phage lifestyles.
 We emphasize that the `BACPHLIP` model relies on an existing labeled dataset that is made up almost exclusively of phages from within the *Caudovirales* order and is further biased towards a small number of hosts (95% infect species within the orders *Actinobacteria*, *Gammaproteobacteria*, and *Bacilli*).
 We thus urge caution when predicting the lifestyle of phages outside of these phylogenetic orders.
-We also further reiterate that `BACPHLIP` was developed for use on complete phage genomes and performance on fragmented or partially assembled genomes is likely to be degraded; users are strongly encouraged to ensure that the starting assumptions (re-itereated extensively in the package documentation) are met prior to running `BACPHLIP`.
+We also note that `BACPHLIP` was developed for use on complete phage genomes and performance on fragmented or partially assembled genomes is likely to be degraded; users are strongly encouraged to ensure that the starting assumptions (re-itereated extensively in the package documentation) are met prior to using `BACPHLIP`.
 We anticipate that the accuracy of `BACPHLIP` will increase in future releases as: i) more phylogenetically diverse phages become available for training the classifier (potentially via analysis of prophages and/or meta-genomic studies) and ii)